 Method of operation: Mass spectrometers sort and weigh ionized molecular fragments, a mass spectrometer can identify different molecular compounds based on their weight.

-Purpose: Mass spectrometers are used to determine how chemicals change during a reaction and identify what products are created.
+Purpose: Determine how chemicals change during a reaction and identify the products they create.

 pH Meter